 What are you printing?
 Whether you need a color laser printer or inkjet printer largely depends on what you intend to print.
-Inkjet printers are best for printing photos, but text quality sometimes isn't as impressive.
-Color laser printers shine at producing text, but generally produce mediocre photo quality, though more expensive models can print photos that are good enough for newsletters and internal business documents, and some offer high-end graphics printing.
+Inkjet printers are best for printing photos, but text quality sometimes isn't as impressive (although still fine for most uses).
+Color laser printers shine at producing sharp, flawless text, but generally mediocre photos (though again, still fine for most uses).

 Will you want to print on both sides of the page?
-Automatic duplexing is a time-saving convenience that allows printing on both sides of a sheet of paper.
-Some printers offer a duplex tray as an optional accessory.
-Duplexing, though essential in a busy office, may not be worth the additional cost to home and home office users, who can duplex manually -- printing odd pages first, then flipping the stack over and printing even pages.
+Automatic duplexing is a timesaving convenience that allows printing on both sides of a sheet of paper.
+Duplexing, though essential in a busy office, may not be worth the additional cost for home and home-office users, who can duplex manually -- printing odd pages first, then flipping the stack over and printing even pages.

 What are your system requirements?
 Make sure the printer has drivers for and is compatible with the operating system of your computer -- especially if you are using older computer hardware.

 Consider the cost of consumables.
 Most reviewers attempt to calculate cost of use, but they usually rely on the manufacturers' estimations of cartridge life and arbitrarily determine the cost of replacement toner (which may change).
 While that isn't a purely scientific method, reviewers do find drastic differences in the cost of use.
-You'll also want to investigate the availability of replacement toner and supplies.
 Judging from reviews, more expensive color laser printers tend to have a lower cost per page than cheap color laser printers.